-The Initiator pool in Valorant is starting to show some depth with Agents like Sova, Breach, and now Skye for players to choose from.
+The Initiator pool in Valorant is starting to show some depth with Agents like Sova, Breach, Skye, and now KAY/O for players to choose from.
 While each can be valuable in a given team comp, here’s how they stack up against each other and which role they fit that’s right for you.

 While Riot is planning to give every Agent class a lot more to choose from as the game develops, the Initiators available now can already provide dynamic ways to burst into a reactor site on offense or for a retake.